-It is up to the band member (and parents) to organise their own tuition and instrument.
-The Band committee will provide a list of tutors that will be available at the school.
+It is up to the band member (and parents) to organise and pay for their own private tuition in addition to joining the band.
+The band committee will provide a list of tutors that will be available at the school.

 At all performances the FULL winter uniform or FULL summer uniform are to be worn (season dependant) with hair neat and tidy.

 - TRAINING BAND: Monday at 7.45am and Thursdays at 12:45pm